 What is Cognitive Neuroscience?

 The term itself refers to a subfield of neuroscience that studies the biological processes that underlie human cognition.
 This field studies the neural connections within the human brain.
-The purpose of it is to determine how the brain achieves the functions it performs.
+It helps in determining how the brain achieves the functions it performs.
 Cognitive neuroscience is considered a cross-disciplinary field because it combines the biological sciences with the behavioral sciences.
 Neuroscience research technology, like neuroimaging, can provide insight into specific areas of behavior when behavioral data is insufficient.

 Cognitive Neuroscience Example

 Examining cognitive neuroscience experiments is helpful to understand this subfield at work.
-A recent prize-winning experiment explored the role of dopamine, a neurotransmitter associated with feelings of satisfaction, brain function, and decision making.
+A recent award-winning experiment explored the role of dopamine, a neurotransmitter associated with feelings of satisfaction, brain function, and decision making.
 Humans need to be able to make decisions that benefit them to survive.
-When we make a decision that results in a reward, the activity level of dopamine neurons increases—and eventually this response happens even in anticipation of a reward.
+When we make a decision that results in a reward, the activity level of dopamine neurons increases — and eventually this response happens even in anticipation of a reward.